FalsitaFine/wordfixing/README.md

 Four different models are used in this demo:

 N-gram model;

 LSTM model;

 (Bi-directional) N-gram model;

 (Bi-directional) LSTM model;

+Where I believe the bi-directional designs are quite original.

 Further design might combine these models via some vote algorithm.